Azure/AKS/preview_regions.md

 ** Note **

 West Europe is low on capacity as of Thursday Feb 14, 2018.
-Expect to build out additional infrastructure ~Feb 16.
-Please try another location in the meantime.
+Please try another location (see list above) in the meantime.